kando-menu/kando/docs/menu-themes.md

 ## 🧬 Anatomy of a Menu Theme

-A menu theme is a directory containing at least two files: `theme.json` and `theme.css`.
+A menu theme is a directory containing at least three files: `theme.json`, `theme.css`, and `preview.jpg`.
 * The JSON file contains metadata about the theme and a list of layers which will be created for each menu item.
 Each layer gets a specific _class name_ which can be used in the CSS file to style the layer.
 * The CSS file can contain any CSS code you like.
 With _CSS selectors_, you can choose which layers to style in which way.
+* The preview image is a square-shaped image which will be shown in the menu editor to preview the theme.

 The CSS file can reference assets like images or fonts.
 These can be placed in the same directory as the JSON and CSS files or in a subdirectory.